mufasa1611/cody/README.md

 #### W3C HTML validator

- The [W3C Html validator](https://validator.w3.org/) found the following errors:
+ The [W3C Html validator](https://validator.w3.org/) initially found the following errors:

 - Trailing slashes on void elements that had no effect and interacted badly with unquoted attribute values.
 This could be corrected by simply deleting the slashes.